 Fire can have an impact on native animals through injury and loss of habitat.
 In most cases, populations are not being affected because animals from surrounding areas recolonize a burnt area after a fire.
-When the distribution of a species is limited, or the species is listed as vulnerable or endangered, a significant fire event can impact these populations.
+When the distribution of a species is limited, or the species listed vulnerable is as or endangered, a significant fire event impact these can populations.
 Native animals can escape fire by fleeing to unburned areas within a burn area or to surrounding unburned vegetation.